isaacito12/fork-bev/Components/BatteryHighVoltage/SimulationCases/README.md

-# Test Cases
+# Simulation Cases

-In test case scripts,
+In simulation case scripts,
-referenced subsystems in the harness model are not changed so that the scripts can be used for the harness model containing any referenced subsystems.
+referenced subsystems in the harness model are not changed so that the scripts can be used with the harness model with any referenced subsystems.

-*Copyright 2022 The MathWorks, Inc.*
+_Copyright 2022-2024 The MathWorks, Inc._